AdobeDocs/commerce-php/src/pages/best-practices/admin/placement-and-design.md

 ### Standard Connector

-These extensions provide additional [API](https://glossary.magento.com/api) over Magento's existing API and is responsible for providing settings between Magento and another system.
+These extensions provide additional [APIs](https://glossary.magento.com/api) and are responsible for providing settings between the application and another system.

 **Placement:**

 All required settings for this connector type should appear in the **Stores** > Settings > **Configuration** section.
-The actual listings for these extension settings should appear after all of Magento's listed settings.
+The actual listings for these extension settings should appear after all of the application's listed settings.
 All the setting details and configurations should appear in the section to the right.

 ![Connector settings placement](../../_images/best-practices/connector-settings-placement.png)

 **Style:**

-*  The style of the listing for your settings should match the look of Magento's listed settings.
+*  The style of the listing for your settings should match the look of the application's listed settings.
 *  Icons or images should not be used in the navigation listing for your settings.

 ---